wolfmanjm/RISC-V-RP2350-baremetal/README.md

 * dabs
 * dneg

+*NOTE* most of these routines could be called from c as they conform to the ABI in most cases.

 In general this decomplicates a lot of what the pico-sdk does, at the expense of no error checking and only using a simplified set of functions.